An overview of this course can usually be found at starting out of: http://wwwi.wu-wien.ac.at/Studium/.

 For this purpose define the following two new attributes:

-amount
+amount and

-object an optional fifth argument should be
+If creating a new EURO object an optional fifth argument should be

 allowed which - if given - sets the initial value of the amount attribute.
 If this

-argument is not given, then make sure that amount
+argument is not given, then make sure that amount and euro_amount are set

-to 0
+to 0.

 Hint for solving this particular demand: define the get and the set method yourself!

-With the help of initialisation of new objects, the attributes denotation
+With the help of initialisation of new objects, the attributes denotation,

-and, optionally,
+exchangeRate, country, currency and, optionally,

-should get their values assigned to.
+amoutn should get their values assigned to.

 After creating such Euro objects one can use them to carry out the conversion calculations, by

-merely setting the value of the attribute amount
+merely setting the value of the attribute amount or euro_amount and

 afterwards getting the value of the other attribute.